pesuchin/Deep3D-chainer/README.md

 ## Description
 This is Deep3D for chainer.
 But this implementation is not fixed.

-The paper of this wonderful model is below.
+The paper of this wonderful model is below:

 Deep3D: Fully Automatic 2D-to-3D Video Conversion with Deep Convolutional Neural Networks(https://arxiv.org/abs/1604.03650)

 - [ ] Model implementation